-Along the winding 2,500 mile course of the old Missouri, there existed a river reach unlike any other.
-Mountaineers, fur traders, and steamboat pilots knew that unique section of the river for its large number of snags, its deadly currents, and its frequent shifts in direction.
-That river reach extended from the mouth of the James River to the mouth of the Platte River.
+Along the winding 2,500-mile course of the old Missouri, there existed a river reach unlike any other.
+Mountaineers, fur traders, and steamboat pilots knew this unique section of the river for its large number of snags, its deadly currents, and its frequent shifts in direction.
+This river reach extended from the mouth of the James River to the mouth of the Platte River.

 Today it’s hard to imagine the Missouri as anything but a series of massive reservoirs in the Dakotas and Montana and a channelized ditch from Sioux City to the river’s mouth near St. Louis.
 But before the construction of the big dams across the upper valley and the navigation channel along the lower valley, the Missouri differed dramatically from place to place.
-For example, the Missouri that cut through the mountains near Helena, Montana, had little in common with the river that pushed sluggishly through the Dakotas; while the river that meandered through western Iowa looked and behaved nothing like the river that daily carried tons of prairie topsoil passed the Missouri state capital at Jefferson City.
+For example, the Missouri that cut through the mountains near Helena, Montana, had little in common with the river that pushed sluggishly through the Dakotas; while the river that meandered through western Iowa looked and behaved nothing like the river that daily dumped tons of prairie topsoil into the Mississippi near St. Louis.

 Others knew the river as the Lower, Middle, and Upper Missouri.
 The Lower Missouri stretched from the mouth to Sioux City.
 The Middle Missouri extended from the mouth of the Big Sioux to the mouth of the Yellowstone.
 And the Upper Missouri stretched from the Yellowstone to the Three Forks.